Bias Fitting to Mitigate Length Bias of Reward Model in RLHF: Experiments

 \subsection{Experimental Results}

 \paragraph{Accuracy on Preference Datasets}We evaluate the accuracy of our method in preference datasets by splitting the test set into two subsets: C-longer containing samples where the chosen response was longer than the rejected response ($len(y_w) > len(y_l)$) and R-longer is the rejected response was longer ($len(y_l) > len(y_w)$).
-The results in Table~\ref{tab:acc} demonstrate that our approach achieves better length balance, with the reward model showing a nearly closer accuracy across both subsets.
+The results in Table~\ref{tab:acc} demonstrate that our approach achieves better length balance, with the reward model showing a closer accuracy across two subsets.

-A critical point to consider is a reward model that favors longer responses would naturally achieve higher accuracy on the subset where the chosen response is longer, while performing worse on the subset where the rejected response is longer.
-However, since the C-longer subset constitutes a larger portion (nearly 60\%) of the total dataset, optimizing accuracy primarily on this subset can lead to inflated overall performance.
-In contrast, our method slightly reduces the overall accuracy but achieves a more balanced performance distribution, mitigating length-based bias.
-To validate that this marginal decrease in total accuracy does not compromise effectiveness, we apply our reward model to two alignment algorithms in subsequent experiments, demonstrating its robustness.
+As shown in Table \ref{tab:acc}, FiMi-RM reduces accuracy on the C-longer subset while improving it on R-longer.
+We clarify that this trade-off is not a degradation of discriminative ability.
+A reward model with length bias trivially achieves high C-longer accuracy by exploiting the length shortcut.
+In the extreme case, ranking purely by length would yield 100\% C-longer accuracy with no semantic understanding.
+Furthermore, since the C-longer subset constitutes a larger portion (58\%) of the total dataset, a length-biased model can inflate its overall accuracy simply by optimizing on this majority subset.
+So the drop in C-longer accuracy therefore indicates that FiMi-RM has successfully discarded this shortcut, and the slight reduction in overall accuracy reflects a more balanced performance distribution rather than diminished capability.
+Importantly, the consistent improvements across downstream benchmarks confirm that semantic quality is preserved and improved after debiasing, demonstrating that the trade-off in static preference accuracy does not hinder the performance.

 \paragraph{Length-Reward Distribution} To further analyze the test set results, we plot a scatter graph of response length \footnote{Unless otherwise specified, all subsequent references to "length" in this paper refer to token length} and reward given by different 7B models, along with the average reward for different length ranges.
 Since directly calculating the mean reward for each individual length results in high variance, we split the length range into bins of size $25$ to compute the average reward within each bin.
-As shown in the Figure \ref{fig:scatter}, our method exhibits a more balanced distribution compared to Vanilla RM and ODIN: our scatter plot demonstrates better symmetry, and average curve is also more parallel to the x-axis.
+As shown in Figure \ref{fig:scatter}, our method exhibits a more balanced distribution compared to other methods: Our scatter plot demonstrates better symmetry along the x-axis (length axis), and average curve is also more flatter.
 This figure further validate the effectiveness of our length debiasing approach.

 \paragraph{Performance of Different Alignment Algorithms Using Reward Models}